Taskeract Taskeract

 Changes View

 The Changes tab shows all files modified in the session's worktree as a file tree with color-coded status indicators.
 Select any file to view a syntax-highlighted diff with line numbers.
+Image files are displayed as a visual preview.
 Use vim-style keyboard navigation (j/k, gg/G, %) to browse changes, v for visual selection mode, and y or Space to copy selected lines to the clipboard.
+Press f to toggle between showing only changed hunks and the full file with changes highlighted in context.

 Push & Integration

-- Pull Request (default) — create pull requests on GitHub, GitLab, or Bitbucket against the base branch without switching to a browser.
+• Pull Request (default) — create pull requests on GitHub, GitLab, or Bitbucket against the base branch without switching to a browser.
 Once a PR exists, Taskeract displays a badge linking to it and automatically refreshes its status in the background.
+The badge color reflects the PR state: green for open, purple for merged, and red for closed.
+When a PR is merged, the session header shows an “Up to date” badge and hides integration actions that no longer apply.
+If the shared branch has been rewritten or removed upstream, Taskeract asks you to create a recovery branch first instead of trying to reuse the old publish branch.

 The integration mode is configured per-project in the Git tab of Project Properties.